jozsefb/pioneer-coin/README.md

 To start using Pioneer Coin, follow these simple steps:

-1. Deposit wETH, wBTC, or wSOL into the Pioneer Coin smart contract.
+1. Deposit wETH or wBTC into the Pioneer Coin smart contract.
 2. The smart contract will verify the value of your collateral using Chainlink price feeds.
 3. Once verified, PIO tokens will be minted and issued to your wallet.
 4. Use PIO tokens for transactions, DeFi applications, or hold them as a stable asset.